keirthana/anbox-cloud-docs/tutorial/create-test-virtual-device.md

 `````{tabs}
 ````{group-tab} CLI

 We will use the {term}`Anbox Management Client (AMC)` in this tutorial to work with applications and instances.
-AMC communicates with the {term}`Anbox Management Service (AMS)`, the management module of Anbox Cloud.
+AMC communicates with the {term}`Anbox Management Service (AMS)`, the instance management module of Anbox Cloud.

 ## Create the device